 - Hexa allows users to have multiple wallets.
 The list can show when new wallets were created.

 - Authentication to third-party services via sign in with bitcoin.

 Software notifications #

-Wallets can also independently keep an eye on user funds, data traffic, and other aspects, and highlight activity that the user should be aware of right away, or be able to reference in the future.
-Especially with security and privacy, users rely on the software to keep an eye out for them.
+Wallets can also independently monitor user funds, data traffic, and other aspects, highlighting any activity that users should be immediately aware of, or may need to reference in the future.
+Particularly in terms of security and privacy, users depend on the software to be vigilant on their behalf.